ppy/osu-wiki/news/2025/2025-07-05-osucatch-world-cup-2025-quarterfinals-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-white" href="https://osu.ppy.sh/users/15851364">Creameries</a></p>

 I started making art for osu in 2020, in which I joined the Theme Park contest with the help of my older brother.
 After the results, I became interested in participatin in all of them.
 I actually remember telling my friends that I want to win the art contest so that I could be a part of the osu! team, but the more I saw the kind of illustration projects the more I felt a bit demotivated.
 Though my mind changed slightly when I participated in the Beach Episode, Halloween 2024 and A Place To Belong when a bunch of people came to me and said "Hey!
 Your art is good!".
-Some of them has been used for backgrounds, in which back in 2020, a friend of mine asked if I could draw a background for Stargazer, [in which I agreed](https://osu.ppy.sh/beatmapsets/1251737#osu/2601733).
+Some of them has been used for backgrounds, in which back in 2020, a friend of mine asked if I could draw a background for Stargazer, in which I agreed (https://osu.ppy.sh/beatmapsets/1251737#osu/2601733).
 Still, I felt really hesitant on being someone's illustrator.

 Most of my "contributions" in osu! has primarily been in the contests.
 Even my first skin was made for the Chromatic Aberration contest.

+Though in 2024, I was lucky enough to be picked as an illustrator for some tournaments, mainly Perrenial (Sydosys - Coriolis) Battle of The Box (What's Up?
+Pop) and Suiji Cup's Grandfinals Tiebreaker (Eureka)

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/5773079" style="background-image: url('/wiki/shared/avatars/Walavouchey.jpg')"></a>